Medically reviewed by Kristin Hall, FNP

-After three months, the men treated with a combination of pelvic floor exercises and changes to their lifestyles had a significantly greater rate of recovery than participants in the control group, suggesting that erectile dysfunction exercises could be an effective treatment for ED.
+After three months, the men treated with a combination of pelvic floor exercises and changes to their lifestyles had a significantly higher rate of recovery from ED than participants in the control group, suggesting that pelvic floor exercises could be an effective treatment for ED.

 In short, erectile dysfunction exercises do work, and exercise in any form is likely to help reduce the negative effects of ED.
 The more active you are, and the better conditioned your pelvic floor muscles are, the more likely it is you’ll be able to improve your erection quality.

 The pelvic floor muscles are a sling-shaped group of muscles located underneath your genitals, bladder, and bowel.
 They originate from the pubic bone at the front of your body and attach to the bottom of your spinal column.